Android 8.1 Oreo now shows public Wi-Fi network speeds before you connect

 - Very Fast: You can stream very high-quality videos.

-A Google Community Manager shared the specific speed ranges when Android Police asked on the company’s product forums:
+A Google community manager shared the specific speed ranges when Android Police asked on the company’s product forums:

 - Slow: 0 – 1 Mbps